-Should a mandatory measure be considered inapplicable or inappropriate to adopt in full, then written application must be made to the FRM Review Panel, along with supporting justification for the application.
-It should be noted that for an emergency disaster recovery facility there are likely to be exceptional or very specific circumstances and these should be included in any submission to the FRM Review Panel.
+Should a mandatory measure be considered inapplicable or inappropriate to adopt in full, then a written application outlining the reasons and including supporting justification must be made to the FRM Review Panel for its consideration.
+Unless there are exceptional or very specific circumstances, the FRM Review Panel is unlikely to approve a variation to any of the mandatory measures.